BioinfoIPBLN/reanalyzerGSE/README.md

 		-mGS | -clusterProfiler_minGSSize # minGSSize parameter to use in clusterProfiler iterations (a number, '10' by default) -MGS | -clusterProfiler_maxGSSize # maxGSSize parameter to use in clusterProfiler iterations (a number, '500' by default) -Pm | -panther_method # Method for adjusting p.value in panther analyses via rbioapi (one of 'NONE','BONFERRONI', or 'FDR', by default)
+		-apl | -autogo_per_log # Whether to perform additional autoGO and Panther analyses for DEGs separated by log2Fc positive or negative ('yes' or 'no', by default)
 		-Tc | -time_course_analyses # Whether to perform additional time-course analyses as a last step ('yes' or 'no', by default) -Tcsd | -time_course_std # Standard deviation threshold to filter in time course analyses (numeric, 1 by default) -Tcf | -time_course_fuzzi # Fuziness value for the soft clustering approach (by default an estimate is automatically computed but manual testing is encouraged)